 If you are in the Antarctic on polling day (or in transit on a ship to or from the Antarctic) special arrangements can be made to let you vote.
 Because this will require the electronic transmission of individual vote details, and because of the small number of electors involved, there may be a limited loss of secrecy of individual votes.
 For this reason, voting in the Antarctic is not compulsory.

 You may either:

-A list of all polling places is available from this site, in the lead up to an ACT election.
+A list of all polling places will be available from this site, in the lead up to the 2016 ACT election.
 The list will also be published in the Canberra Times on polling day and in a booklet delivered to all households before the election.

-In most cases the polling places used will be the same as those used at the last election.
+In most cases the polling places used will be the same as those used at the previous election.